wp-plugins/wp-pipes/readme.txt

 == Changelog ==

+= 1.4 =
+* Added Import/Export feature in the "All Pipes" page.
+* Added Export feature in the "Add/Edit Pipe" page as a sub-menu of Save button.
+* Added Help box in the "All Pipes" page.
+* Added "Welcome" box in the "All Pipes" page as the Guideline for the first time usage.

 = 1.3 =
-* Fix error when choose only 1 category in Post destination.
+* Fixed error when choose only 1 category in Post destination.
 * Only display pipes with both source and destination selected.
 * Added missing jQuery in cronjob pages.